Unitware

 Brief

-- Five principles in the design brief
+- Five principles

 Following in-depth field research in Hasami and a detailed case study of Nordic tableware, I discovered a surprising alignment between the two traditions.
 Despite their geographic and cultural distance, both are rooted in a shared set of core values.
 From this overlap, I distilled five key principles, guiding anchors that now shape the foundation of my design process.